 Within 30 days of its AGM, the Association must provide its audited accounts, including audited statements of financial position and financial performance, to State Branch.

-The Association’s income and property must be used solely in promoting the Association's objects and exercising the Association's powers.
+The Association’s income and property must be used solely for the purpose of promoting the Association's objects.

 The Association's financial year ends on 31 December in each year.